-The MCL for beta/photon emitters is written as 4mrem/year.
-The EPA considers 50pCi/L as the level of concern for beta emitters.
+&lt;sup>1The MCL for beta/photon emitters is written as 4 mrem/year.
+The EPA considers 50 pCi/L as the level of concern for beta emitters.

-Amount detected is the highest running annual average.
+&lt;sup>2 Amount detected is the highest running annual average.

-During the month of June, one of thirty-seven samples indicated the presence of coliform bacteria.
-All remaining samples collected in 2006 were negative and absent of coliform.
-Unregulated contaminants are those for which the U.S. EPA has not established drinking water standards.
-The purpose of unregulated contaminant monitoring is to assist U.S. EPA in determining their occurrence in drinking water and whether future regulation is warranted.
+&lt;sup>3 Unregulated contaminants are those for which the U.S. EPA has not established drinking water standards.
+The purpose of unregulated contaminant monitoring is to assist the U.S. EPA in determining their occurrence in drinking water and whether future regulation is warranted.

-Sodium sensitive individuals, such as those experiencing hypertension, kidney failure or congestive heart failure, should be aware of the sodium levels where exposures are being carefully controlled.
+&lt;sup>4 Sodium sensitive individuals, such as those experiencing hypertension, kidney failure or congestive heart failure, should be aware of the sodium levels where exposures are being carefully controlled.
+The Massachusetts Office of Research and Standards has established a guideline of 20 ppm for sodium.

-Table Definitions
+Definitions